codelyfe/wordpress-admin-defense/README.md

 ---

 # How To Install?
-Place "login.php and login_handle.php" into the "wp-admin" directory.
+Place "login.php , logout.php and login_handle.php" into the "wp-admin" directory.

 Add script at the bottom of this README.md to /wp-admin/index.php